MarinaHuber/TradeMySurf/README.md

 https://docs.google.com/forms/d/e/1FAIpQLSdzwVMycAc3ISaFck8lxFKnC8e5i4BmnzlVo_N9-Z0lRCYeJg/viewform?usp=sf_link

-📌  As of November 2019, this project requires Xcode 11+ (Swift 5.0)
+📌  As of 2021, this project requires Xcode 12+ (Swift 5.0)
 ### Publish on: - - tbc
-### Deployed for: iOS 13

 # Why did you undertake the project?
 This was a long passion of mine and I was lucky enough to get a mentorship through a Import Foundation programme where I presented my vague idea at the time.
 This led me to wonderful collaborations and learning path.
 Here is the result of Beta V1.0. surf app.
 It was created from idea: help surfers to learn from surf goals and expectations.
 Adding value to surf hobby by that extra planning, it is a developers approach to surfing.

 # Scope / User story
 As a surfer I want to set clear surf goal.
-To accomplish this goal I need a correct sufboard and a location.
+To accomplish this goal I need a correct sufboard and a surf location.
 I choose a level in the app and the date of expected surf and than the app opens the recommended boards and locations.
 As a surfer I want to buy a new or second hand surfboard but I do not know what kind would be useful for me.
 I tap claculator and see the choices I have for range I can spend.

 # Used Libraries
  CoreML